jrviz/Zehnder-Q-ESPHome/README.md

 Select Add and then confirm with Submit
 At this stage you will need the api encryption key which is in the secrets.yaml file.
 Copy this text (not the quotes) into the api field and press Submit

 That should be it.
 To check you can go into Settings / Devices and services and you should see ESPHome as a device.
 Open this and click on the device and you should see live data.
+NOTE: I have seen instances where it takes alittle while to populate the data but it is usually very quick.

 ## Home Assistant Dashboard elements